Cheap Electricity and Gas

 Do many people complete the switch after running an electricity and gas comparison?

-To ensure you get the best gas and electric deals on offer as well as value for money, you’ll need to ensure you’re comparing like for like.
-With that in mind, it’s important to consider:
+To ensure you get the best gas and electric tariffs on offer as well as value for money, you’ll need to consider:

 - Cost per kilowatt hour (kWh) – gas and electricity are both measured in kWh and suppliers will charge you for every unit you use so always compare what this is.